RasaHQ/rasa-x-helm/README.md

   - `securityContext.*` is deprecated in favor of `XXX.podSecurityContext` and `XXX.containerSecurityContext` (`XXX` can be replaces with `master` or `replica`).
   - `redis.redisPort` is deprecated in favor of `master.service.port` and `replica.service.port`.

-  A full list of changes between versions for the Bitnami Redis chart can be found [here](https://artifacthub.io/packages/helm/bitnami/redis).
+  A full list of changes between 10.5.14 and 15.7.4 versions for the Bitnami Redis chart can be found in the [changelog](https://artifacthub.io/packages/helm/bitnami/redis#to-15-0-0).

 * RabbitMQ - the chart for RabbitMQ is updated to version 8.